 The water was glassy, disturbed occasionally by a startled otter or heron, and a wind turbine stood motionless.

-We passed several locks, around which the meandering river served as a weir.
+We passed several locks, for which the nearby meandering river served as a weir.

 Often these locks have flower gardens, or even vegetables growing around them, neat and flourishing.
-I would do that if I were a lock-keepe
+I would do that if I were a lock-keeper.

 By the time we got to Mailly-la-Ville, we were ready for another caffeine shot and crossed the bridge to the right.